arthur-debert/lual/README.md

 - Dedicated `file_output` that takes a filepath in configuration and manages file rotation/opening/closing.
-- `color_formatter` for console output with ANSI color codes.
+- `color` for console output with ANSI color codes.
 - Pattern matching for global configuration functions like `lualog.set_level("myapp.*", level)`.
 - More sophisticated output types (e.g., network, syslog, rotating file).